offsoc/kolab/README.md

 To update the containers without removing the data:

 * git pull
-* Run "bin/update.sh"
+* Run "./kolabctl update"

 ### Backup / Restore

-The "bin/backup.sh" script will stop all containers, snapshot the volumes to the backup/ directory, and restart the containers.
+The "./kolabctl backup" script will stop all containers, snapshot the volumes to the backup/ directory, and restart the containers.

-"bin/restore.sh"  will stop all containers, restore the volumes from tarballs in the backup/ directory, and restart the containers.
+"./kolabctl restore"  will stop all containers, restore the volumes from tarballs in the backup/ directory, and restart the containers.

 ### Requirements